huggingface/dataset-viewer/services/worker/README.md

 - `FIRST_ROWS_MAX_BYTES`: the max size of the /first-rows response in bytes.
 Defaults to `1_000_000` (1 MB).
 - `FIRST_ROWS_MAX_NUMBER`: the max number of rows fetched by the worker for the split and provided in the /first-rows response.
 Defaults to `100`.
 - `FIRST_ROWS_MIN_CELL_BYTES`: the minimum size in bytes of a cell when truncating the content of a row (see `FIRST_ROWS_ROWS_MAX_BYTES`).
 Below this limit, the cell content will not be truncated.
 Defaults to `100`.
-- `FIRST_ROWS_MIN_NUMBER`: the min number of rows fetched by the worker for the split and provided in the /first-rows job response.
+- `FIRST_ROWS_MIN_NUMBER`: the min number of rows fetched by the worker for the split and provided in the /first-rows response.
 Defaults to `10`.
-- `FIRST_ROWS_COLUMNS_MAX_NUMBER`: the max number of columns (features) provided in the /first-rows job response.
+- `FIRST_ROWS_COLUMNS_MAX_NUMBER`: the max number of columns (features) provided in the /first-rows response.
 If the number of columns is greater than the limit, an error is returned.
 Defaults to `1_000`.

 Also, set the assets-related configuration for the first-rows worker.
 See [../../libs/libcommon/README.md](../../libs/libcommon/README.md).